wendlers/msp430-i2cslave/README.md

 Alternatively you could connec the Launchpad to a Bus Pirate and operate the slave whith the following commands:

-1. enter I2C mode at 100Mhz
+Enter I2C mode at 100Mhz

 	m4 3